 It's made up of 2 parts, Part A and Part B. These are the parts that most people on Medicare have.

 What Is Medicare Part B?

 Medicare Part B is also called medical insurance, and it covers certain care from doctors, outpatient care, medical supplies, and preventive care, which includes:

 - Mental health care

 Medicare Advantage Plans, or Part C plans, are plans from private companies, like us, that take the place of your Original Medicare.
 You can also add prescription drug coverage to combine Part A, Part B, and Part D into one easy package.

 And when you buy a Medicare Advantage plan from us, it also comes with great extras.

 What Is Medicare Part D?

 Medicare Part D adds prescription drug coverage.
-You can buy Part D from insurance companies to go with your Original Medicare coverage, your Medicare Supplement coverage, or you can choose a Medicare Advantage plan that includes Part D prescription drug coverage.
+You can buy Part D from insurance companies to go with your Original Medicare coverage or your Medicare Supplement coverage, or you can choose a Medicare Advantage plan that includes Part D prescription drug coverage.